 Our dog learned that chewing furniture was not permitted and that plants were off limits.
 She seemed to learn that she should only chew her bones and toys, but occasionally she would chew a child's toy, rainboot, or flip flop.
 I looked online and read that chewing is typical in golden retrievers between 8 and 13 months, as the dog sets its adult teeth and its molars.
 I decided that this was not a problem.
 If I saw Heidi with something inappropriate in her mouth, I said, "leave it" and she immediately dropped the item.

-However, once our baby was born, I found that I really did not have time for a young dog.
-I also don't like her licking the baby.
-Furthermore, Heidi started to chew baby items (a bodysuit, a shoe, and a rattle).
+However, once our baby was born, my husband started saying that we could not keep her.
+He didn’t like it when Heidi started to chew baby items (a bodysuit, a shoe, and a rattle).
 After she chewed the bodysuit, my husband sent an email to our homeschool group, asking if anyone wanted her.
-After she chewed the rattle, I sent an email to our homeschool group.
+After she chewed the rattle, he asked me to send an email to our homeschool group.

-Some of my children really want to keep Heidi and get teary eyed when I mention selling her; although, I think that she is a great dog and I know that she is very good with all of my children, I do not feel that we can keep her at this time.
-In addition, for the past few months, my husband has been telling me that we need to sell Heidi and asking me when we are going to do so.
+Some of my children really want to keep Heidi and get teary eyed when I mention selling her; although, I think that she is a great dog, and I know that she is very good with all of my children, I feel that I need to listen to my husband.
+For the past few months, my husband has been telling me that we need to sell Heidi and asking me when we are going to do so.
 Sometimes, I think that we should never have gotten her because then I wouldn't be breaking my children's hearts.